pennysmith1/code-challenge/README.md

-# CodeChallenge - dynamically display top 10 angular questions found on stack overflow
+# CodeChallenge

+Display top 10 angular questions found on stack overflow.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.3.0.

 ## Running the app